Andy Kerr (Scottish politician): After Politics

 On 11 July 2011, it was announced that Andy had been appointed to the vacant CEO position at Scottish Charity Organisation, Sense Scotland.

 In April 2019, Andy Kerr was appointed Chief Operating Officer at the newly formed Piper Group of charities, partnering Sense Scotland with Enable Scotland.
 Five Months later, Sense Scotland would quit the partnership, however, Andy Kerr remained in post at The Piper Group.

 In November 2019, he was appointed to the Board of the Scottish Funding Council, and in 2020, Andy Kerr was appointed Chair of the Scottish Government's Fair Work in Social Care Group.

-In 2016, Andy Kerr was accused of corruption for paying £180,000 for the historic John Hastie Museum from the council before it was on the market, a century after it was bequeathed to the people of the Lanarkshire town of Strathaven.

-The sale of the John Hastie Museum in Strathaven has raised questions about how former Labour minister Andy Kerr was able to purchase this community asset without it being publicly marketed.
-The museum, originally gifted to the town, was sold by South Lanarkshire Council to a local developer, who subsequently sold it to Kerr for £180,000.
-While specific details about the council's decision-making process and whether the property was publicly listed are not provided in the available sources, the transaction led to community concerns and allegations of "corruption" on social media platforms.
-These allegations resulted in a defamation lawsuit against a Facebook group moderator, highlighting the community's unease regarding the sale of the museum.

 Personal life

 Kerr lives in Strathaven with his wife and he has 3 daughters.